Social Icons

 Directed by Luc Besson

-Lucy was fun to watch and it further proves that Morgan Freeman is the best Supporting Actor you can have by your side.
+Lucy was fun to watch, and it further proves that Morgan Freeman is the best supporting actor you can have by your side.

-The ending of the movie was not as explosive as I would have hoped, bearing in mind that Luc Beeson (Taken [2010]) has the ability to deliver, here he just allowed the movie to take a mind of its own and allowed it to drag till it looked like the writers lost interest in the movie and allowed it to end just end with a sudden PUFFS.
+Scarlett Johansson’s portrayal of Lucy may not go down in the record books as one of her best, but from the get-go of this movie to the anticlimactic ending, I have to say I was glued.
+The ending wasn’t as explosive as I would have hoped, especially considering Luc Besson (Taken [2010]) has the ability to deliver.
+Here, he just allowed the movie to take on a mind of its own, dragging until it felt like the writers lost interest and let it end with a sudden puff.

 0 comments: